 BrainPOP Science has 15 modular Units for grades 6-8 that provide flexibility for schools and districts to customize their experience in a way that aligns with their unique curriculum and grade-level needs.
 View our full customizable scope and sequence.

-Each Unit contains at least one Investigation, one Interactive Tool (A Simulation, Data Manipulative or 3D World), and one diagnostic Unit-Level Assessment.
-Unit Assessments are summative assessments that provide teachers and administrators with actionable insights toward the development of student mastery and success in state assessments.
+Each Unit contains Investigations, standalone Interactive Tools (A Simulation, Data Manipulative or 3D World), one Unit-Level Assessment, as well as potentially several Mini-Assessments.
+Unit Assessments provide teachers and administrators with actionable insights of student proficiency and potential success in state assessments, while Mini-Assessments cover only one standard.

 BrainPOP Science investigations include a collection of Data Manipulatives, Simulations, 3D Worlds, exclusive science movies, and Check for Understanding (CFU) assessments.